UMMC-GTEC

 What are the dates of the Summer Institute?

-The five-day Summer Institutes are typically held during the months of June or July each year.
+The Summer Institutes are typically held during the months of June or July each year.
 Specific dates for each year are given to selected scholars by the UMMC-GTEC administrative office.

 What types of research do Smith Scholars conduct?